Enhancing the filtered derived category

 \subsection Notation

-We work in the settings of model categories and of \ii-categories (which will mean quasicategories here, although nearly all arguments are model-independent).
-To help make clear which setting applies, we use script letters like $\cC$ to denote \ii-categories and bold letters like $\bA$ to denote model categories.
-When working with \ii-categories, we will use terms like `functor' or `colimit' and mean the \ii-categorical notions (which are the only ones that make sense in that setting).
-When working with model categories, we will carefully distinguish between, e.g., `colimit' (the 1-categorical notion) and `homotopy colimit'.
+We work in the settings of model categories, dg categories, and \ii-categories (which will mean quasicategories here, although nearly all arguments are model-independent).
+To help make clear which setting applies, we use italic letters like $\cC$ to denote \ii-categories, bold letters like $\bA$ to denote model categories, and calligraphic letters like $\tC$ to denote dg categories.
+When working with \ii-categories, we will use terms like ``functor'' or ``colimit'' and mean the \ii-categorical notions (which are the only ones that make sense in that setting).
+When working with model or dg categories, we will carefully distinguish between, e.g., ``colimit'' (the 1-categorical notion) and ``homotopy colimit.''

+We work with categories equipped with various kinds of enhancements, so that there are different types of morphisms (a plain set or an enriched hom or derived hom and so on).
+For an ordinary category~$C$, we use $\Mor_C(X,Y)$ to denote the underlying set of morphisms from object~$X$ to object~$Y$.
+If $C$ is enriched over a symmetric monoidal category $V^\otimes$, then we use $C(X,Y)$ to denote the morphisms that live in~$V$.
+If $C^\otimes$ is a closed symmetric monoidal category, then $\Hom_C(X,Y)$ denotes the internal hom adjoint to $\otimes$.
+For $\bC$ a relative category or a model category, we use $\Map(X,Y)$ to denote the derived mapping space from~$X$ to~$Y$.
+If $\cC$ is an \ii-category, then $\cC(X,Y)$ denotes the space of morphisms.
+Finally, if $\cC^\otimes$ is a closed symmetric monoidal \ii-category, then we use $\Hom_\cC$ to denote the internal hom adjoint to~$\otimes$.

 \subsection Relation to other work